 Jimmy and I have been wanting to take our children to Washington DC for many years and after our son’s latest double blind placebo controlled food challenge (DBPCFC) for his peanut patch clinical trial, he had made enough gains for our doctors to reassure us that his risk of going into anaphylaxis from exposure to airborne nut dust in an airplane were low especially if we worked with the airline to help us with some precautions and accommodations.

-Virgin America was the only airline that offered a non-stop flight from SFO to DCA on a convenient schedule.
+Virgin America (now Alaska Airlines) was the only airline that offered a non-stop flight from SFO to DCA on a convenient schedule.
 We loved our previous flight with Virgin America and decided to buy our tickets from them.
 It wasn’t until AFTER I booked the flight I decided to look up their food allergy policy.
 I couldn’t find anything. *gulp* I had to remind myself that we had a great experience with Virgin before, they’re a great airline with a great reputation, this is what we would pick if we didn’t have food allergies, it’s going to be okay…no need to worry…

 I called their customer service line about my concerns (flag our reservation, pre-board so we can wipe down the seats, make an announcement, etc.) and the sweet lady who spoke with me told me that we could just not order anything containing nuts.
 I thanked her and asked to speak with her supervisor who immediately understood my concerns.
 She flagged our reservations and told me to speak with the ground crew and flight stewards before our flights.
 That’s it?
 Seems so easy and I was in for a low stress experience.